pyglet/pyglet/doc/programming_guide/media.rst

 #.
 A debugger paused or resumed the program while audio is playing
 #.
 Unpredictably when 2 or more sounds are playing

-The easiest fix is installing :ref:`installing OpenAL <guide-openal>` and restarting the program.
+The easiest fix is to :ref:`install OpenAL <guide-audio-driver-openal>` and restart the program.

 See `the GitHub issue <pulse-bug_>`_ for more information.
 The following are currently unclear: